Kannapolis man's chase ends with laundry list of charges after covering three counties - Salisbury Post

 SALISBURY — A chase that began in Salisbury and spanned three counties ended late Tuesday in an unincorporated area of Cabarrus County with law enforcement officers using a stun gun on the man, the Rowan County Sheriff’s Office said.

-Mitchell Ryan Herrington, 40, of Kannapolis faces a laundry list of charges for leading a number of law enforcement agencies on a chase on I-85, calling 911 to say he didn’t plan to stop and would kill himself as well as barricading himself inside his house at 4052 Salisbury-Old Concord Road.
+Mitchell Ryan Herrington, 40, of Kannapolis faces a list of charges for leading a law enforcement officers on a chase on Interstate 85, calling 911 to say he didn’t plan to stop and would kill himself as well as barricading himself inside his house at 4052 Salisbury-Old Concord Road.

 Herrington’s car, a black 2006 BMW X3, lost its tires after law enforcement officers used Stop Sticks, a brand of tire deflation device, multiple times.
-He then allegedly barricaded himself in his house, assumed a fighting position when officers confronted him in the home and stunned with a Taser, said Maj.
+He then allegedly barricaded himself in his house, assumed a fighting position when officers confronted him in the home and was stunned with a Taser, said Maj.
 John Sifford of the Rowan County Sheriff’s Office.

-Herrington remained in jail Wednesday morning with a total bond of $250,000.
+Herrington remained in the Rowan County Detention Center Wednesday morning with a total bond of $250,000.

+It wasn’t immediately clear Wednesday when, where or what started the chase.
+While the Salisbury Police Department initiated the chase, Sgt.
+Russ DeSantis said a report wasn’t complete.

+Rowan County Sheriff’s Office deputy T.J.
+Luby joined the chase around the Webb Road exit shortly before 11 p.m. after listening to scanner traffic and hearing Salisbury Police officer B.W.
+Jones pursuing a vehicle on I-85 south by himself.
+The Sheriff’s Office report stated Herrington’s car didn’t have a license plate.

 His full list of charges is as follows: